Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "survivor"/"hurt" - 2
 			"Smite Hit Mode"			"0"

+			// The mode of the Mutant Tank's smite ability.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 3
+			// --
+			// 0 OR 3: Pick randomly between killing and incapacitating.
+			// 1: Kill instantly.
+			// 2: Incapacitate only.
+			"Smite Mode"				"1"

 			// The distance between a survivor and the Mutant Tank needed to trigger the ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.